librz/learn-css/normal-flow-layout.md

 1. block-level elements
 2. inline-level elements

-The difference is whether an element tolerates other elements so that both can live in the same *line*.
+The difference is whether the element tolerates other elements so that both can live in the same *line*.

+Block level elements do NOT tolerate this whereas inline level elements do.

 ## block-level